Tricks When Visiting Universal Studios Orlando

 Tricks when at Universal Studios Orlando

 1. Parking: Driving into the park you encounter many hurtles.
-Parking in the regular lots runs you $15 a day.
-The garages are a fair distance from the gates to the park, unless you want to pay an extra $5 for preferred parking.
+Parking in the regular lots runs you $22 a day and requires a great deal of patience.
+The garages are a fair distance from the gates to the park, unless you want to pay $35 for preferred parking.
 The traffic getting in and out of the garages can be stressful and take time.

-Once you make it to the entrance of the park you walk about .15 miles when you get to the parking garages.
+Once you make it to the entrance of the park you walk about .15 miles and you will see the parking garages.
 Overall you may be walking a mile to the gates, however, there is sidewalk the entire way, pretty views, and sunshine (most of the time.)

 2. Cheat the Lines: